 That's good, Izzy wrote back, but we didn't come well prepared; our coats are too thin.

 Not a problem, Willis wrote, then went to a nearby closet and opened it.
 The kids and the Digimon were shocked to see a pile of big mittens, furry hats, shiny ankle-high boots and at least half a dozen thick coats.
 "Good grief!"
-Tentomon exclaimed.
-"This guy comes prepared!"
+Tentomon said, "this guy comes prepared!"

 "Or the cabin's owners are really forgetful," Mimi said.
 "I hope they don't show up while we're here…"